Prescriber cost centre codes

 Non-medical prescribers will need two codes — one identifying them as a prescriber and one that identifies the practice where they work.
 The only exception is where they use a hospital unit code (see below).

-Medical and non-medical hospital prescribers who issue FP10 prescriptions in a hospital setting have one code— this code links the prescriber to the hospital unit where they work.
+Medical and non-medical hospital prescribers who issue FP10 prescriptions in a hospital setting have one cost centre code— this code links the prescriber to the hospital unit where they work.
 The hospital unit code enables the correct Trust to be invoiced and to determine the prescribing for individual units.
 Some hospital prescribers may also work for a cost centre; the codes are the same codes as for a GP practice.

 Pharmacy team requirements